FLHCore/meta-g350-matter/doc/AmebaSmart Yocto Matter Guide.md

 ## Matter recipe types
 There are multiple matter recipes that have been prepared for you to use and explore.
 - `matter` recipe will add the Linux example matter applications from `connectedhomeip/examples/*/linux/`
-- `matter-ported-examples` recipe will add ported example matter applications from `sources/matter/examples/`
+- `matter-ported-examples` recipe will add ported example matter applications from `sources/yocto/meta-realtek-matter/examples/`
-- `matter-custom-dac-examples` recipe will add ported example matter applications that uses custom Device Attestation Certificate (DAC) for commissioning
+- `matter-custom-dac-examples` recipe will add ported example matter applications from `sources/yocto/meta-realtek-matter/examples/` that uses custom Device Attestation Certificate (DAC) for commissioning

-For ported matter examples, a `README.md` is available at the directory of the ported matter example source code `sources/matter/examples/`, to guide you to use the example.
+For ported matter examples, a README.md is available at each of the subdirectory of the ported matter example source code `meta-realtek-matter/examples/`, to guide you to use the example.

 # Build Yocto Matter